-Foodies, culture vultures, shoppers and sports fans all find something to dig into in this neighborhood north of Pennsylvania Avenue NW, which is as hopping at night as during the day.
+Penn Quarter & Chinatown draws foodies, culture vultures, shoppers and sports fans with something to dig into in these neighborhoods north of Pennsylvania Avenue NW, which is as hopping at night as during the day.